Asymptotic theory of cepstral random fields: The cepstral model and its computation

 We begin by introducing some basic concepts about spatial random fields, and then we specialize to the cepstral random field, with a focus on computation of autocovariances.
-References on spatial random fields include \citet{whittle1954}, \citet{besag1972correlation}, \citet{murray1985stationary, rosenblatt2000gaussian}, \citet{solo1986modeling}, \citet{cressie1993statistics}, \citet{kedem2002regression}, and \citet{rueheld:2010}.
-A random field $\YY = \{ \YY_{r,s} \}$ is a process with indices on a lattice, which in this paper we take to be $\ZZ \times \ZZ$.
-Typically a random field has a mean function $\mu_{r,s} = \EE \YY_{r,s}$, which may be modeled through regression variables (Cressie, 1993).
-The mean-corrected field $\YY - \{ \mu_{r,s} \}$ will be denoted by $\WW$.
+References on spatial random fields include Whittle \cite{whittle1954}, Besag \cite{besag1972correlation}, Rosenblatt \cite{murray1985stationary,rosenblatt2000gaussian}, Solo \cite{solo1986modeling}, Cressie \cite{cressie1993statistics}, Kedem and Fokianos \cite{kedem2002regression} and Rue and Held \cite{rueheld:2010}.
+A random field $\YY= \{ \YY _{s_1,s_2} \}$ is a process with indices on a lattice, which in this paper we take to be $\ZZ^2$.
+Typically a random field has a mean function $\mu_{s_1,s_2} = \EE\YY_{s_1,s_2}$, which may be modeled through regression variables (Cressie \cite{cressie1993statistics}).
+The mean-corrected field $\YY - \{ \mu_{s_1,s_2} \}$ will be denoted by $\WW$.

-Interest focuses upon stationary random fields -- which in practice is often adequate once mean effects are identified and accounted for -- whose joint distribution functions are shift invariant.
-When all moments are defined, this is equivalent to the higher-order cumulants \citep{brillinger2001time} being dependent only on lags between the mean-centered variables.
-The second-order cumulant function, or autocovariance function (acf), is defined via $\mbox{Cov} ( \YY_{r,s}, \YY_{a,b} ) = \EE[ \WW_{r,s} \WW_{a,b} ] = \gamma_{a-r,b-s}$ for all $a,b,r,s \in \ZZ$.
+Interest focuses upon weakly stationary random fields, which in practice is often adequate once mean effects are identified and accounted for.
+When all moments are defined, this is equivalent to the higher cumulants \cite{brillinger2001time} being dependent only on lags between the mean-centered variables.
+The second cumulant function, or autocovariance function (acf), is defined via $\operatorname{Cov} ( \YY_{s_1,s_2}, \YY_{r_1,r_2} ) = \EE[ \WW_{s_1,s_2} \WW_{r_1,r_2} ] = \gamma_{s_1-r_1,s_2-r_2}$ for all $s_1,s_2,r_1,r_2 \in\ZZ$.
 It is convenient to summarize this second-order structure through the spectral density $F$ defined on ${[-\pi, \pi]}^2$, which depends on two frequencies.
 Letting $Z_j = e^{-i \lambda_j}$ for $j=1,2$, the spectral density is related to the acf via the formula

-Here we write $\gamma (F)$ for the acf associated with the spectrum $F$, and it in turn is expressed in terms of $F$ via Fourier inversion as
+Here we write $\gamma(F)$ for the acf associated with the spectrum $F$, and it in turn is expressed in terms of $F$ via Fourier inversion as